-Cash provided by investing activities of \$7,377 for the year ended December 31, 2019 resulted primarily from \$3,737 received for net redemptions of short-term investments comprised of U.S. Government Treasury bills and notes and receipt of \$3,167 under the Guadalupe de los Reyes option agreement.
+Net cash provided by investing activities of \$11,628 for the year ended December 31, 2020 resulted primarily from \$5,788 received from the sale of our Midas Gold Shares, \$3,048 received for both the partial cancellation of the Awak Mas royalty and the receipt of the final Guadalupe de los Reyes option payment, and \$2,860 of net redemptions of short-term investments comprised of U.S. Government Treasury bills and notes.

-Cash provided by investing activities of \$8,304 for the year ended December 31, 2018 resulted primarily from \$8,147 received for net redemption of short-term investments comprised of U.S. Government Treasury bills and notes.
+Net Cash provided by investing activities of \$7,377 for the year ended December 31, 2019 resulted primarily from \$3,737 received for net redemptions of short-term investments comprised of U.S. Government Treasury bills and notes and receipt of \$3,167 under the Guadalupe de los Reyes option agreement.